rahul-rokkam-17/personal_budget_planner/README.md

 ---

-## 📌 Key Highlights
+## Why This Dashboard Stands Out

-- ✅ Fully dynamic – just input your transactions, and the dashboard updates automatically.
+- Fully dynamic – update one sheet and everything else adjusts automatically.
-- 🎨 Visually engaging – color-coded charts and summaries.
+- Clean and colorful design – easy to follow even for non-technical users.
-- 🧩 Modular – easy to expand for multiple months or additional financial metrics.
+- Scalable – can be extended to cover multiple months or additional financial metrics.

 ---